 - Get rid of time-consuming processes that include paper.
 Printing, collating, posting, filing, processing, scanning, uploading, retaining and destroying are massive wasters for money and time.

 - Digital files are edited within seconds.
 A mistake or en edit on a paper file brings a long process with it.
 This costs time, money and nerves...

-- Streamline processes by integrating multiple apps you use, to ensure a fast data-flow that saves time.
+- Streamline processes by integrating multiple apps you use, to ensure a fast data-flow that saves time and ensures accuracy.

 The most efficient digital solutions are cloud-based.
 They are extremely advantageous because they connect everyone with everything at any time:

-- A cloud improves activities like searching for a file or sharing them with colleges.
+- Cloud computing improves activities like searching for a record or collaborating.
 Think about how much time gets wasted every day if an employee needs to go from file to file to find something or if they need to share big files via email.
 A file saved within the cloud is found and shared within seconds!